 It is mandatory to obey food labelling requirements as per FSSAI guidelines.
 It is not only essential as per laws of the country but also gives a lot of advantages to the manufacturers.
 Below are some of the food labelling requirements defined by FASSI.

-Packaged food product must have proper labelling as per FSSAI regulations.
+The packaged food product must have proper labelling as per FSSAI regulations.

-Simple, clear and to the point food labelling on packages help manufacturers to make a deep impact on customers mind.
+Simple, clear and to-the-point food labelling on packages help manufacturers to make a deep impact on customers' mind.